 Decoupage is a versatile craft item and fun way to create a brand new decor item like these decoupage dried flower pumpkins.

 Start by laying out your old shirts on a tarp or floor covering.
 I used two shirts so I had two different patterns to work with.
 I used the big back of the shirt part first.
 Pick which side you want to show and then make sure the other side is face up.
 I laid them out on a large piece of cardboard so my floor was protected.
 If you want to use the back for something larger like a pillow or other home decor project, you can use just the sleeves for this upcycle.

-When making an oak leaf banner from an old plaid shirt, spread your Mod podge all over the back of both pieces and let it dry.
+When making a fall leaf banner from an old plaid shirt, spread your Mod Podge decoupage glue all over the back of both pieces and let it dry.
 This will take a few hours, but it will make the fabric stiff so your leaves aren’t all floppy and can be cut.

-After its’ dry, again on the Mod podged, wrong side, use the template(below) to trace your Oak leaves with a marker.
+After it is dry, on the wrong side of the fabric, use the template(below) to trace your Oak leaves with a marker.
 You can grab the templates below for tracing your own oak leaf.

 Cut your leaves out.
 One side should be stiff and shiny-ish, and the other side will still feel soft.

-You want the soft side up when creating your oak leaf banner from a plaid shirt, this is the right side.
+You want the soft side up when you repurpose a plaid shirt and make a leaf banner, this is the right side.
 Use hot glue to apply a drop to the back side of the stem part and fold it over the top of the twine, almost like a tab.
 It will hang flat this way.
-This pictures isn’t the best, but do as I say, not as I do 🙂 Then just start glueing and layering the different sizes until you fill your entire banner as much or as little as you like.
+Then just start glueing and layering the different sizes until you fill your entire banner as much or as little as you like.

 You could make this with regular old triangular banner shapes too.
 Handmade fall decor is so fun to make!
 Have you ever tried to paint a rustic pumpkin?